Sheepdog Protective Services

 Suspicious persons or vehicles

-Alarm activation
+Alarm activations

-Vandalism, trespassing, or safety hazards
+Vandalism, trespassing, or safety concerns

-Medical emergencies or injuries
+Medical incidents or injuries

 Emergency Procedures

-Police/LEO Support: Contact Hickory Police Department at 828-328-5551.
+Law Enforcement: Contact Hickory Police Department at 828-328-5551.

-Internal Escalation: Contact Sheepdog On-Duty Supervisor at 828-382-8320
+SPS Internal Escalation: Contact On-Duty Supervisor at 828-382-8320.

 Site Rules & Restrictions

-PPE: Bullet-resistant vests are permitted but not required
+PPE: Bullet-resistant vests optional but allowed.

-Professional Conduct: No sleeping, phone games, or loitering.
 No visitors or unauthorized persons allowed on post.

 -